laminas/laminas-view/doc/book/helpers/identity.md

 ];
 ```

-If such service is not found, the plugin will look for a service named
+If that service is not registered, the plugin will then look for a service named
-`Zend\Authentication\AuthenticationService` in the `ServiceManager`.
+`Zend\Authentication\AuthenticationServiceInterface`, and use that if found.